sdsc-hpc-students/sdsc-hpc-students.github.io/source/scc/scc22.md

 * [SCC22 References, Links, and Information](#refs)

-# SCC22 SDSC/UCSD Team Selected to Compete at SCC22!
+## SCC22 SDSC/UCSD Team Selected to Compete at SCC22!
 (June 25, 2022)<a name="news-selected"></a>

 [SDSC/UCSD Team selection news](https://hpc-students.sdsc.edu/2022-06-18-SDSC-UCSD-Team-Selected-for-SCC22/).
 The 2022 SDSC/UCSD team has been selected to participate in the Virtual Student Cluster Competition (VSCC)!
-This years team includes 6 UCSD undergraduates:  Edward Burns, Stefanie Dao, Longtian Bao, Yuchen Jing, Davit Margarian, and Matthew Mikhailov.
+This years team includes 6 UCSD undergraduates:  Michael Granado, Stefanie Dao, Longtian Bao, Yuchen Jing, Davit Margarian, and Matthew Mikhailov.
 Team mentors include Mary Thomas (SDSC, mpthomas@ucsd.edu) and Bryan Chin (UCSD CSE, b5chin@eng.ucsd.edu) and SDSC Staff Andreas Goetz, Mahidhar Tatineni, Bob Sinkovits and others.
 Congratulations to the team for submitting a successful application!

 [Back to Top](#top)
 <hr>
-# SCC22 Team Training<a name="training"></a>
+## SCC22 Team Training<a name="training"></a>

 The SCC22 team applications and selection process occurred during the Spring 2021 Quarter.
 The SDSC/UCSD team was selected to participate in the SCC22 Virtual competition.
 For more information on the competition see: </p>